needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ar-interaction-overview.md

 ![Touchscreen Gesture Input Loader component](images/touchscreen-gesture-input-loader.png)

 Add an **XR Ray Interactor** component and enable **Enable AR Raycasting** to allow it to ray cast against the AR environment trackables, and also set **Scale Mode** to **Distance Delta**.
 Add a **Touchscreen Hover Filter** component and assign a reference to it on the XR Ray Interactor in its **Starting Hover Filters** property.
-This will make that interactor only hover interactables while the user is touching the screen.
+This will make that interactor only hover interactables while the user is touching the screen and doing a selecting gesture.

 ![Touchscreen Hover Filter component](images/touchscreen-hover-filter.png)